 Our modern culture puts heavy emphasis on instant gratification, but this can be very harmful.
-Learning how to practice patience is especially beneficial for people recovering from substance abuse since it will take time before they can revert back to their life before addiction.
+Learning how to practice patience is especially beneficial for people adjusting to an addiction therapy program because it will take time before they can create healthy habits for a life free from substance abuse.

 What Is Patience?

 Patience means persevering and being tolerant.
 It can also be described as the ability to bear challenges calmly without any complaints.
-People who are impatient tend to act rashly and have unrealistic expectations.
+Impatient people tend to act rashly and have unrealistic expectations.

 How to Practice Patience